-Our marketing experts at Getting Attention know the importance of thorough nonprofit marketing.
-Whether you’ve never created a dedicated plan before or you want a refresher to ensure you’re not missing any important points, we created this guide to walk you through the following topics:
+Whether you’ve never created a dedicated plan before or you want a refresher to ensure you’ve included all of the important points, we created this guide to walk you through the following topics:

 - The Benefits of a Strong Nonprofit Marketing Plan

-- 8 Steps To Creating A Nonprofit Marketing Plan
+- 8 Steps to Create a Nonprofit Marketing Plan

 - Free Nonprofit Marketing Plan Templates to Download

-Your nonprofit marketing plan can do more than advise the best channels and messages to use.
-It acts as an all-knowing resource for your entire fundraising team when it comes to representing your mission and pushing you toward your goals.
+Thorough nonprofit marketing needs a definitive resource for your entire fundraising team when it comes to representing your mission and pushing you toward your goals.
 Ready to learn more?
-Let’s start with a simple overview.
+Let’s start with an overview of nonprofit marketing plans.

 A nonprofit marketing plan is a dedicated document to help your fundraising team create promotional materials, stay consistent with branding and goals, and reach its target audience effectively.